 It does not matter whether you use the traditional container or a self-watering container, you will need to monitor it for the water content and keep providing water as needed.

-The problem is the more number of containers you have the more time you will need to spend on watering them.
-So in the beginning it’s best that you start with a small number of containers.
+The problem is the more the number of containers you have the more time you will need to spend on watering them.
+So, in the beginning, it’s best that you start with a small number of containers.

 And as you get experienced, you will be able to increase the number of containers based on the level of fun you’re having and the time you can spend on the container gardening.